croquelois/temperature-sensor/README.md

 it can run alone, and don't need any additional library

 ## server side
-server.js is done to run on a machine somewhere, it's a webserver he will receive data from the raspberry pi and server it to clients.
+server.js is done to run on a machine somewhere, it's a webserver he receive data from the raspberry pi and serve it to clients.

 ## what's missing
-- filtering & plot on webclient side
+- filtering on webclient side
-- connection raspberry pi to server
 - database storage